bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ### Get tax properties

-You can get either all the tax properties in your store or only specific tax properties by specifying the `id` for the tax properties in the query.
+You can get all the tax properties in your store or only specific tax properties.
+To get specific tax properties, specify the `id` for the tax properties in the query.

 <!--
 type: tab